spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services.md

 ## Messaging System Services

 A messaging system service is a platform that enables the exchange of messages between users.
-It allows people to send and receive messages in real-time, using different devices and communication channels.
+It allows people to send and receive messages in real time using different devices and communication channels.

 <br />

 ## Object Storage Services

 Object storage is a data storage solution for unlimited, unstructured data like images, videos, and backups.
-It's managed as objects, not files or blocks, and is scalable and durable.
+Uploaded data is managed as objects, not files or blocks, and is scalable and durable.

 <br />